-No other build alternatives were identified for the proposed rail line construction.
-The proposed rail line would be the most direct connection between the existing rail lines and would minimize the use of new land outside the existing NS and UP rights-of-way.
-In addition, the proposed construction would not result in significant environmental impacts.
+No other build alternatives were identified for the proposed rail line connection.
+The proposed rail line would be the most direct connection between existing rail lines and would minimize the need for new land outside of NS and Conrail rights-of-way.
+There are no construction, operational, or environmental features that would render another alignment of the proposed rail line more reasonable than the proposed action.